The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: General Preliminaries on Rational Semigroups

-We will also need annuli.
+\fr We will also need annuli.
 We recall their standard definition.
-Given $w\in\oc$ and two radii $0<r\le R$, we set
+Given $w\in\C$ and two radii $0<r\le R$, we set

 In general, denote by $\diam(A)$ the diameter of a set $A$ with respect to the metric on the space the set $A$ is contained in.
 This is just the supremum of distances between points in $A$.
-Usually in this paper such metric space will be either $\oc$, $\Sg_u$, or $\Sg_u\times \oc$.
-Also, for $A$, $B$, any two subsets of a metric space put Let $G$ be a rational semigroup and let $F$ be a subset of $\oc .$ We set
+Usually in this paper such metric space will be either $\C$, $\Sg_u$, or $\Sg_u\times \C$; most often this will be $\C$ and will the write $\diam_\C(A)$, $\diam_{\Sg_u}(A)$, and $\diam_{\Sg_u\times \C}(A)$ respectively.
+Also, for $A$, $B$, any two subsets of a metric space $(M,d)$ put Let $G$ be a rational semigroup and let $F$ be a subset of $\oc .$ We set

 and

 Moreover, we set

 where $\Id$ denotes here the identity map on $\oc$.
 We then define analogously the sets $G^*(F)$ and $(G^*)^{-1}(F)$.
 In fact